 Western Washington cities like Seattle and Tacoma are literally surrounded by water.
 There are ample opportunities to get out on boats, kayaks, paddle boards and more to enjoy the maritime culture and some of the finest scenery in the country.

 Once you’re up in the air, the flight is smooth and quieter than most people might expect.
 The parachute almost has a dampening effect on winds passing around you.
-Make sure to look around as views are really what parasailing is all about—you’ll see Mt.
-Rainier and the Olympics,... downtown Seattle (you can spot the Space Needle if you look closely and the day is clear), and wildlife far below you.
+Make sure to look around as views are really what parasailing is all about—you’ll probably see Mt.
+Rainier and the Olympics as well as wildlife far below you.
+Depending where you go, you might enjoy some city scenery too.
 Count on seeing lots of water birds, but also look for seals and maybe even a rare whale here and there if you’re flying between June and September.
 You won’t feel a lot of bumps or tugs.
 Flights are smooth and slow feeling, which helps even people a little nervous to try this out feel better.